 If your workers’ comp claim was denied and you win on appeal, the judge may order the insurance company to pay your medical bills.
-This will be an extra item in your workers’ compensation award.
-If you paid your own medical bills, you will be reimbursed for those payments.
-If your doctors agreed to postpone payment until you received a workers’ comp award (this is called a “doctor’s lien”), the money will go towards paying your doctors’ bills.
+This will be an extra item in your award.
+If you paid your own medical bills, you can keep the money in the award that’s earmarked for those costs.
+However, if your doctors agreed to postpone payment until you received a workers’ comp award (this is called a “doctor’s lien”), the money will go to paying those outstanding bills.

 When you have an MSA, you must put its funds in a separate, interest-bearing account.
 You also must follow specific rules about recordkeeping and fund administration.
-If you use MSA funds for anything other than medical bills related to your work injury, Medicare may refuse to cover your work-related medical bills after the MSA is depleted.
-A workers’ comp lawyer also can educate you about how to properly manage your MSA.
+If you use MSA funds for anything other than medical bills related to your work injury, Medicare may refuse to pay for treatment of that injury after the MSA is depleted.

 In some states, you may receive permanent disability payments before your workers’ claim is settled.
-For example, in California, the insurance company must start making permanent disability payments within 14 days of the last payment of temporary disability, unless there is reasonable doubt as to whether the worker has a permanent disability.
+In California, for example, the insurance company generally must start making permanent disability payments within 14 days of the last payment for temporary disability (Cal.
+Labor Code § 4650 (2018)).
 If you receive permanent disability advances, they will be deducted from your ultimate settlement or award.